spiraldb/ziggy-pydust/docs/guide/_5_memory.md

 --8<-- "example/memory.zig:concat"
 ```

-In general, Pydust functions to not steal references.
+In general, Pydust functions do not steal references.
 They should be loudly documented in the rare cases that
 they do, and typically will have the naming convention `fromOwned` meaning they take ownership (steal a reference)
 to the argument being passed in.